 As someone whose work deals with human communication and interaction, it may seem ironic that I have kept the depression I have suffered for years a secret from friends and even family.
 It is easier when you have an intense work schedule and live on the other side of the world from them to mask this of course.

-My wife and I took the decision to leave our lives in Japan early in 2015.
+My wife and I took the decision to leave our lives in Japan after over ten years.
 The intensity of the move and the reasons behind it caused a huge amount of stress for us both and due to our backgrounds we were unable to communicate just how hard this was to any of our friends and family.
 By early autumn, my mother and sister one day had come over to find me curled up in a ball, unable to speak and in an uncontrollable fit of tears.
 This was nothing new after a life spent in and out of severe depression but it was the first time family had seen this directly in my adulthood.
 Severe bouts have led to terrible thoughts, and yes, among them suicidal, but these are the realities of depression.

 Silence is the real killer.
 It feels embarrassing and shameful to speak of such things as it shows weakness, which leads to awful judgement from most people.
 This may sound negative, but the simple fact is we all judge others whether we want to or not.
 And those who suffer from depression have a stigma attached to them.
 That stigma's name is 'pity' and it isn't very helpful in truth, albeit understandable.
 People who suffer from depression can feel joy, can laugh, and can connect deeply to others, but they also need friends and family to support them now and then in a world where people are growing increasingly alien to one another.